About the H-1B visa

 - A bachelor’s degree or higher (or equivalent) is a minimum requirement

-- The degree requirement is common for this position in the industry, or the job is so complex or unique that it can only be performed by someone with at least a bachelor’s degree in a related field
+- The degree requirement is common for this position in the industry, or the job is so complex or unique that it can be performed only by someone with at least a bachelor’s degree in a related field

 - The employer normally requires a degree or equivalent for the position